Croatia

 Getting Around Croatia

-Croatia Airlines is the country’s national carrier and I have always found them to be clean, reasonable value and offer a good service.
+Air – Croatia Airlines is the country’s national carrier and I have always found them to be clean, reasonable value and offer a good service.
 British Airways and a host of low-cost airlines including Jet 2, Easyjet and Ryanair all have various services from the UK to Dubrovnik, Split, Zadar, Pula, Rijeka and Zagreb.
 All of Croatia’s main airports are modern, welcoming, air-conditioned, and clean as you would expect.

-I would highly recommend car hire but only if you are a confident driver as some of the highways hugging the mountainous coast can be intimidating.
+Car Hire – I would highly recommend car hire but only if you are a confident driver as some of the highways hugging the mountainous coast can be intimidating.
 If you are OK with that then the experience is one to savour.
 Car hire is excellent value and can be organised in advance or through your hotel or in town.
 If you are considering travelling into one of the neighbouring countries as I have done to Bosnia, Slovenia and Montenegro then please ensure you get the necessary permits at the time of collection.

-Taxisare generally very high quality and reasonable value for money especially if they are pre-ordered.
-Picking one up from an airport to your resort on the fly however can be expensive so with a little planning and forward booking you can save some money here.
+Taxis are generally very high quality and reasonable value for money especially if they are pre-ordered.
+Picking one up from an airport to your resort on the fly, however, can be expensive so with a little planning and forward booking you can save some money here.

-Given the numerous islands located off the Adriatic Coast, it’s very likely that you’ll be utilising the network of ferries.
+Ferries – Given the numerous islands located off the Adriatic Coast, it’s very likely that you’ll be utilising the network of ferries.
 The main ferry company in Croatia is Jadrolinija and if you are touring then I would expect you will use their services.
 Boats and ferries sail the Adriatic connecting major ports with almost all the key inhabited islands all year round.
 However, always check the schedules as regularity is seasonal.

-The Croatia rail network is confined to the north and central parts of Croatia and to its capital Zagreb from where you can head off to the Croatian coastal resorts of Rijeka and Split or a variety of other European destinations including Slovenia, Hungary, Serbia and beyond.
+Trains – The Croatia rail network is confined to the north and central parts of Croatia and to its capital Zagreb from where you can head off to the Croatian coastal resorts of Rijeka and Split or a variety of other European destinations including Slovenia, Hungary, Serbia and beyond.

 Places To Stay in Croatia

 Across Croatia, there is a wide choice of different accommodation options.
-These range from shepherds’ huts on the Islands Of Dalmatia to 5* deluxe villas in Dubrovnik – there really is something for everyone!
+These range from shepherds’ huts on the Islands Of Dalmatia to 5* deluxe villas in Dubrovnik – there is something for everyone!

 Over the years hotels have tended, particularly in Dubrovnik, to have evolved into expensive 5* properties offering service and location but at a price.
 There are still some 3-4* jewels to be enjoyed but in peak season to get what you want you will need to book ahead.